ThekraQaqish/ArtFlow/README.md

 ## 📌 Features

-- User registration and login (with role-based access: admin, artist, guest)
+- User registration and login (with role-based access: admin, user)
 - Artist profile page with editable personal info and artwork showcase
-- Upload artworks with multiple images, descriptions, and tags
+- Upload, Update, Delete artworks with images, descriptions, and tags
-- Public gallery with filters by type, artist, and popularity
+- Public gallery with filters by category, artist, and popularity
-- Like and comment system on artworks
+- Like and comment system on artworks (backend)
-- Weekly art challenges with user voting
+- Weekly art challenges
 - Direct messaging between users and artists
 - Admin dashboard to manage weekly challenges